zooba/PTVS-wiki/Videos.md

 Join Robert and Steve for a look at Python Tools for Visual Studio on Visual Studio Toolbox (Sept 2014).

 # Video Archive

+These videos refer to old versions of PTVS and are mostly kept around for historical interest.

 ## Overview of PTVS 2.0 features (about 2-4 minutes per area):